MaharLeika18/CineArchive/README.md

 ** After following those steps, you should now be able to run the app.py file to start the flask server.

 ## Revisiting CineArchive TODO:

 Ah sht, here we go again.
 Who's ready for round 2?

 ### All pages:

 - [ ] The images uploaded to discord are no longer available so i rewrote it to use the ones in the static folder.
 Please check if i used the right photos in the right places im mostly guessing kek.
 - [ ] We dont actually have a page that tracks the movies watched?? only a watchlist?
 If we plan to make that a feature - Add a button for it in Home, make a new page for it, and code the sql functions
 - [ ] Figure out how to implement the recommendation system and the accessibility features - or at the very least, implement placeholders for those functions

 ### Home page:

 - [ ] Search bar isn't working
 - [ ] The movie posters seem to be cycling thru the same ones?
 Maybe fix the randomizer on that
 - [ ] Double check if the black gradient at the bottom half of the page is intended.
 If so, consider shortening it/adding flavor text
 - [ ] The footer also seems oddly shaped maybe make it shorter as well

 ### Watchlist page:

 - [ ] The modal div containing the movie info isn't scrollable pls fix
 - [ ] Change the fav button into a watched button that removes the movie from the watchlist and adds it to the watched list

 ### Login and Register page:

 - [ ] The logo isnt fully visible - maybe resize or check if im using the right file

 ### Movie page:

 - [ ] Add a placeholder image for when the movie poster cant be fetched
 - [ ] Add placeholders for everything here actually.
 - [ ] Also troubleshoot the console errors loue, thanks loue

+### **AJ Here:**

+Just added some sql code on the dump.sql coz I found out that the sql code there doesn't put the movies into the db that's why it returns null.
+I also added the finial_dataset2.csv where I cleaned the final_dataset.csv to fit the columns on the movies table:>

+Also, use this command instead: mysql --local-infile=1 -u root -p --default-character-set=utf8mb4 CineArchive < CineArchive_dump.sql

+Because my added code on the dump.sql is a code wherein I use infile thingy to import the csv contents to the movies table:>

+This is the code I added:

+SETGLOBAL local_infile =1;

+ALTERTABLE movies

+MODIFY directors TEXT,

+MODIFY writers TEXT,

+MODIFY stars TEXT,

+MODIFY genres TEXT,

+MODIFY languages TEXT,

+MODIFY production_companies TEXT;

+LOADDATALOCAL INFILE 'final_dataset2.csv'

+INTOTABLE movies

+FIELDS TERMINATED BY','

+ENCLOSED BY'"'

+LINES TERMINATED BY'\n';